p1kky/BEST-Auto-Clicker/README.md

-# BESTAutoClicker
+# BEST Auto Clicker

-**BESTAutoClicker** is a versatile and powerful auto-clicker that allows you to automate mouse clicks with customizable intervals, click types, and more.
+**BEST Auto Clicker** is a versatile and powerful auto-clicker that allows you to automate mouse clicks with customizable intervals, click types, and more.

 ---